NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 #### What is the tool about?

-The tool identifies potentially unfairly treated groups of similar users by an AI system.
-The tool returns clusters of users for which the system is underperforming compared to the rest of the data set.
-The tool makes use of <a href="https://en.wikipedia.org/wiki/Cluster_analysis" target="_blank">clustering</a> – an unsupervised statistal learning method.
-This means that no data are required on protected attributes of users, e.g., gender, nationality or ethnicity, to detect indirect discrimination, also referred to as higher-dimensional proxy or intersectional discrimination.
-The metric by which bias is defined can be manually chosen and is referred to as the `performance metric`.
+The tool identifies groups where an algorithm or AI system shows variations in performance.
+This type of monitoring is referred to as *anomaly detection*.
+To identify anomalous patterns, the tool uses <a href="https://en.wikipedia.org/wiki/Cluster_analysis" target="_blank">clustering</a>.
+Clustering is a form of _unsupervised learning_.
+This means detecting disparate treatment (bias) does not require any data on protected attributes of users – such as gender, nationality, or ethnicity.
+The metric used to measure bias can be manually selected and is referred to as the `bias metric`.

 #### What data can be processed?